chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Load Balancing Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The only difference between ``plate-discharge_base.prm`` and ``plate-discharge_lb.prm`` is the usage of the load balancing and the name of the folder for outputs.
+The only differences between ``plate-discharge_base.prm`` and ``plate-discharge_lb.prm`` are the usage of the load balancing and the name of the folder for outputs.

 Model Parameters
 ----------------

-Here the dynamic load balancing that check is a load balancing is needed every 2500 iterations with a load threshold of 0.5.
+Here, the dynamic load balancing checks if a load balancing is needed every 2500 iterations with a load threshold of 0.5.

 .. code-block:: text